yangdanny97/flake8-bugbear/README.rst

 **B909**: **Was B038** - Found a mutation of a mutable loop iterable inside the loop body.
 Changes to the iterable of a loop such as calls to `list.remove()` or via `del` can cause unintended bugs.

+**B910**: Use Counter() instead of defaultdict(int) to avoid excessive memory use as the default dict will record missing keys with the default value when accessed.

 **B950**: Line too long.
 This is a pragmatic equivalent of ``pycodestyle``'s ``E501``: it considers "max-line-length" but only triggers when the value has been exceeded by **more than 10%**. ``noqa`` and ``type: ignore`` comments are ignored.
 You will no